Jonathan Stewart not worried about losing carries to Christian McCaffrey

-CHARLOTTE, N.C. – Carolina Panthers running back Jonathan Stewart never stopped walking during the five minutes it took to get from the practice fields to the stadium following Tuesday's workout.
+CHARLOTTE, N.C. – Carolina Panthers running back Jonathan Stewart never stopped walking during the five minutes it took to get from the practice fields to the stadium after Tuesday's workout.

 But Stewart did stop the conversation when it got to how many carries he might lose to first-round draft pick Christian McCaffrey.